Aerobics

 Aerobics is a form of physical exercise that combines rhythmic aerobic exercise with stretching and strength training routines with the goal of improving all elements of fitness (flexibility, muscular strength, and cardio-vascular fitness).
-It is usually performed to music and may be practiced in a group setting led by an instructor (fitness professional), although it can be done solo and without musical accompaniment.
-With the goal of preventing illness and promoting physical fitness, practitioners perform various routines comprising a number of different dance-like exercises.
+It is usually performed to music and may be practiced in a group setting led by an instructor (fitness professional).
+With the goal of preventing illness and promoting physical fitness, practitioners perform various routines.
 Formal aerobics classes are divided into different levels of intensity and complexity and will have five components: warm-up (5–10 minutes), cardiovascular conditioning (25–30 minutes), muscular strength and conditioning (10–15 minutes), cool-down (5–8 minutes) and stretching and flexibility (5–8 minutes).
 Aerobics classes may allow participants to select their level of participation according to their fitness level.
 Many gyms offer different types of aerobic classes.
 Each class is designed for a certain level of experience and taught by a certified instructor with a specialty area related to their particular class.

 History

 Both the term and the specific exercise method were developed by Dr Kenneth H. Cooper, an exercise physiologist, and Col. Pauline Potts, a physical therapist, both of the United States Air Force.
 Cooper, an exercise enthusiast, was puzzled about why some people with good muscular strength were prone to perform poorly at activities such as long-distance running, swimming, and bicycling.
 He began using a bicycle ergometer to measure sustained performance in terms of a person's ability to use oxygen.
-In 1968, he published Aerobics, which included. exercise programs using running, walking, swimming and bicycling.
+In 1968, he published Aerobics, which included exercise programs using running, walking, swimming and bicycling.
 At the time the book was published there was increasing awareness of the need for increased exercise due to widespread weakness and inactivity.
 Cooper published a mass-market version The New Aerobics in 1979.

 Aerobic dancing was invented by Jacki Sorensen in 1969, inspired by Cooper's book.
 Sorensen began teaching her method and spreading it throughout the U.S. in the hands of hundreds of instructors in the 1970s.
 At the same time, Judi Missett's Jazzercise was taking off in the form of dance studio franchises in the U.S. Aerobics gained greater popularity, spreading worldwide after the release of Jane Fonda's Workout video in 1982, sparking an industry boom.

 Step aerobics

 Step aerobics is a form of aerobic exercise that uses a low elevated platform, the step, of height tailored to individual needs by inserting risers.
 Step aerobics classes are offered at many gyms.

 Step aerobics was developed independently by a few American exercise instructors working separately in the mid-1980s, especially Gin Miller and Connie Collins Williams in Atlanta, and Cathe Friedrich in New Jersey.
 Shoe manufacturer Reebok popularized the exercise method, selling a plastic step unit starting in 1990.

-Step aerobics can also be involved in dancing games, such as Dance Dance Revolution, In the Groove, or the Wii Fit.
+Step aerobics can also be involved in dancing games, such as Dance Dance Revolution, In the Groove and Wii Fit.